Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 The data on outcomes for children raised in single-parent households is not ambiguous.
 It is not contested among serious researchers.
 It is not a matter of opinion.

-Sara McLanahan of Princeton summarized decades of research and found that children raised by single mothers are (McLanahan & Sandefur, Growing Up with a Single Parent, Harvard University Press, 1994):
+Sara McLanahan of Princeton summarized decades of research and found that children raised by single mothers are (McLanahan & Sandefur, Growing Up with a Single Parent, Harvard University Press, 1994) at sharply higher risk.

 - Five times more likely to live in poverty